Techtonica/curriculum/career/roles-in-tech/technical-program-manager.md

 In General you will need following to be a Technical Program Manager:

 - **Technical Competency**
-- **Project/Program Management & Agile Experience**
+- **Knowledge of Agile methodologies**
 - **Past Experience in Handling & Leading Development Teams**

 ### Motivation

 - **Better Estimates**
-- **Add Value to Other Parts of the Project**
+- **Add Value to Other Parts of the Program**
 - **Be the Link Between Development and the Business**

 ### Objectives

 **Participants will be able to:**

-- Create and maintain a project plan with tasks and estimates
+- Create and maintain a program plan with tasks and estimates
 - Communicate with both IT and business stakeholders
 - Risk management and escalation
 - Manage scope